-- 1) Routine lab, including but not limited to a PSA or blood panel.
-PSA and blood panels are available free every other year through the MUS Wellness Program. - 2) Proctoscopy, sigmoidoscopy, or colonoscopy.
+- 1) Routine lab, including but not limited to a PSA or blood panel. - Proctoscopy, sigmoidoscopy, or colonoscopy.
 Preventive colonoscopy is limited to one colonoscopy every 10 Benefit Years when recommended by a Physician for Plan Participants ages 50 and older.